 Yeah, we actually- in our last talk just a few days ago we talked to Rosemary Randall who’s a British climate psychologist, and she was talking about a lot of this stuff related to that, including a principle that there’s only so much, people can worry about.

 So with high school students, especially now, there’s a lot of other things to take into account and it’s pretty hard, or, hard to get yourself to worry about another thing.

-Yeah, and let alone one as big, as scary, and is one of which us as individuals are largely powerless over.
+Yeah.
+And let alone one as big, as scary, and is one of which you as an individual are largely powerless over.
 Yeah, it’s not a good combination and I do not envy any of you.
-Sorry to be kind of brutal like that but yeah it’s hard, and I can understand that, you know, your high school students, the idea that there’s this huge thing out there that you really can’t affect in any- there’s nothing you can do to change it for yourself, it has to be a kind of global effort.
-It’s not an easy lift
+I’m sorry to be kind of brutal like that, but yeah it’s hard, and I can understand that you’re high school students, the idea that there’s this huge thing out there that you really can’t affect, nothing you can do can change it for yourself.
+It has to be a kind of global effort.
+It’s not an easy lift.

 Thank you for listening to this episode of our podcast in which we got to talk with David Bookbinder, Sierra Club’s Chief Climate Counsel on Massachusetts vs EPA, and now Chief Counsel at the Niskanen Center in Washington DC.
 In this episode we got to talk about how to create a climate-change focused high school curriculum, as well as Massachusetts vs EPA, which is a case that Mr. Bookbinder was directly involved in and that forms a large part of the bedrock of climate law here in the U.S. Thank you for listening to Bridging the Carbon Gap.